Through this crazy time, I've learned to let the roller coaster of emotions flow.

 In these uncertain times, it is easy to start worrying about things that could happen months from now - I know I fall into the mental trap of worrying about what is going to happen 6, 12 months from now.

 The problem is, I spend so much time worrying about the future, that sometimes I cannot focus on the work in front of me.
-But I’ve learned that if I break everything down into little steps, and say “OK – what do I have to do today?” and only focus on that - I feel in control of my life and keeps me from worrying about a future I can’t foresee.
+But I’ve learned that if I break everything down into little steps, and say “OK – what do I have to do today?” and only focus on that - I feel in control of my life and it keeps me from worrying about a future I can’t foresee.
 If you focus too much on the future, you’ll lose the present.